Nigerian politician found guilty in UK organ harvesting plot

 Ike Ekweremadu, who was deputy president of the Nigerian Senate and a lawyer, and his wife, Beatrice, were accused of arranging the travel of a 21-year-old man to the U.K. with a view to exploiting him for a kidney donation.

-Prosecutors said the politician and his wife were behind the recruitment of the man at a Lagos street market, and that they arranged for the victim to provide a kidney to their 25-year-old daughter, Sonia, in an 80,000-pound ($98,000) transplant operation at a London hospital.
+Prosecutors said the politician and his wife were behind the recruitment of the man at a Lagos street market, and that they arranged for the victim to provide a kidney to their 25-year-old daughter, Sonia, in an 80,000-pound (nearly $100,000) transplant operation at a London hospital.

 The victim, who was transported to London in February 2022, believed he was being taken to the capital for work, and that under the agreement he would be paid thousands of pounds, prosecutors said.

-Kidney donations are lawful in the U.K. but it is a criminal offense to reward someone with money or other material advantage for doing so.
+Kidney donations are lawful in the U.K., but it’s a criminal offense to reward someone with money or other material advantage for doing so.

 The verdict is the first to convict suspects of an organ-harvesting conspiracy under the U.K.’s modern slavery laws.